The Journey of Canadian Wheat

 Wheat travels near and far

-A small number of grain farms are located close enough to wheat mills to make it practical to deliver wheat directly from farm to mill.
-Most wheat moves to market by truck or railway cars to get to mills in other regions or to port facilities for loading onto ships.
-Canada’s grain handling and transportation system covers thousands of kilometres, extending from inland grain-producing regions to both the Pacific and Atlantic coast ports of Vancouver, Prince Rupert and Halifax, as well as terminal elevators located around the Great Lakes and lower St. Lawrence River.
+A small number of grain farms are located close enough to wheat mills to make it practical to deliver wheat directly from the farm to the mill.
+Most wheat moves to market by truck or railway cars to arrive at mills in other regions or to port facilities for loading onto ships.
+Canada’s grain handling and transportation system covers thousands of kilometres, extending from inland grain-producing regions to both the Pacific and Atlantic coast ports of Vancouver, Prince Rupert and Halifax, as well as terminal elevators located around the Great Lakes and Lower St. Lawrence River.